 The accuracy of personal data is imperative.
 We aim to keep it updated at all times.
 The personal data we hold on you is available upon request by contacting us via the website contact form.

-You can change unsubscribe by clicking on the “Unsubscribe” link at the bottom of any HHA newsletter.
+You can unsubscribe at any time by clicking on the “Unsubscribe” link at the bottom of any HHA newsletter.